-Why were my links banned?
+Why were my shared links or file requests banned?

 - The total number of downloads that all of your links together can generate is 100,000 downloads per day.

 - The total amount of traffic that all of your links and file requests together can generate without getting banned is about 200 GB per day.

 - There's no daily limit to the number of downloads that your links can generate.

 If your account hits our limit, we'll send a message to the email address registered to your account.
 Your links will be temporarily disabled, and anyone who tries to access them will see an error page instead of your files.

 But there's no way my links generated that much traffic!